The Jerry Storvick Sketch

 Jerry was not only a good Social Studies and Contemporary Affairs teacher, he made every class fun and interesting.
 And he had a way about him of making every person he spoke with feel that they were a special person.
 And, Jerry really did feel that we each had something special to offer.
 Each of us who had Jerry as a teacher, or simply knew him has a fondly-remembered incident or experience to recount.

-If you have something to share that you remember about Jerry, please take the time to put it in the "Blog" section.
+If you have something to share that you remember about Jerry, please share it with us.

 This is the second profile for Neal.
 The reason we chose to do a second one is that more information has come to light about Neal’s achievements that we thought classmates would enjoy reading about.
 If you had the opportunity to read Neal’s first profile, you know that he has had a fascinating career including both significant failures and notable accomplishments.
 We gained useful insights into and learned entertaining facts about the road Neal has travelled since his days at old CP.
 While the accomplishments noted in his first profile were substantial, this past year he continued to do more that is worthy of note.
 Those of you who attended the UofW, or who have a family member who has, will be especially interested in what he has done with and for the university.
 After reading this profile, you won’t be able to help but feel that you may have had at least some small part in forming this person who went on to do good, great and possibly noble works.
 And, he’s a warrior, class of ’59.